Creating a table with Ninja Tables is simple and fast!

 In this section, you will find three design options for configuring your tables.
 They are Styling, Table Colors & Other.

-On the right sidebar, you will notice the first tab, named Styling.
+On the right sidebar, you will notice the first tab, Styling.
 This tab itself has three separate styling options.

 - The first feature is the Select Styling Library, which manages the library you have to work with.
 Three different libraries are available in this segment: Semantic UI, Bootstrap 4 & Bootstrap 3.
 Each of these libraries has various components once you select one of them.